DrewJohnsonGT/SoundQueue/README.md

 PWA SoundCloud 'clone' to implement some missing SoundCloud features
 Mainly the ability to queue songs on iOS devices
+(I got tired of not being able to queue on mobile)

 Allows for queueing and simple playback of SoundCloud songs